Brunette Bombshell Ana Cheri Rocks A Pink String Bikini & Cowboy Hat

 “She knows how to wear almost anything,” one admirer said about the model.

 There’s no denying that Ana looks incredible in the photos she shares.
-Over the past few months, she has shared a few photos in which she looked lovely wearing pink.
+Over the past few months, she has shared a few snaps in which she looked lovely wearing pink.

 “I was about to delete my insta account but I stay for you cause you make me strong,” one admirer told the beauty after seeing her pose in the silky lingerie.

-But the beauty looks fabulous in just about any color.
+Then again, the beauty looks fabulous in just about any color.

 When Ana isn’t modeling, she is running her business, Cheri Fit.
 The company sells athletic apparel for men and women, and Ana recently announced the release of a new collection of women’s shorts and bras that she is proud of.